Kamenné Žehrovice

 Kamenné Žehrovice is a municipality and village in Kladno District in the Central Bohemian Region of the Czech Republic.
 It has about 1,600 inhabitants.

 Etymology

 The name Žehrovice is derived from the personal name Žehra, meaning "the village of Žehra's people".
-The attribute Kamenné means 'stone' and refers to stone mining.
+The prefix Kamenné means 'stone' and refers to stone mining.

 Geography

 Kamenné Žehrovice is located about 6 km west of Kladno and 24 km west of Prague.
 The municipal territory lies mostly in the Křivoklát Highlands, only the northern part extends into the Prague Plateau.
 The highest point is at 436 m above sea level.

 The Loděnice River flows through the municipality.
 On the river is the fishpond Turyňský rybník, which has an area of 51 ha and is among the largest bodies of water in the region.
 It was originally a small pond, extended in 1950.

 History

 The first written mention of Kamenné Žehrovice is from 1277, when King Ottokar II donated the village to the Ostrov Monastery in Davle.
 From the Middle Ages until the 20th century, the village was known for quarrying stone, which was also used in the construction of the Charles Bridge and St. Vitus Cathedral.
-In the 14th century, Kamenné Žehrovice became a property of the Metropolitan Chapter at Saint Vitus in Prague.
+In the 14th century, Kamenné Žehrovice became the property of the Metropolitan Chapter at Saint Vitus in Prague.
 In 1420, during the Hussite Wars, the village was acquired by the Kladenský of Kladno family.
 In 1543, it was bought by the Martinic family.
 From 1558 until the establishment of an independent municipality in 1849, the village was part of the Smečno estate.